 Our licenses from publishers are non-exclusive, meaning that the publishers are free to license their content to others to digitize or make it available in any way they wish.

 - Fees are charged to cover our costs.

 JSTOR digitizes millions of pages of scholarly content each year, provides reliable 24/7 access to people in 170+ countries, invests in new technologies to support the use of this content, provides outreach and support for our constituents, pays license fees to content owners, and ensures the preservation of the content over time.
 We do this with funds provided by thousands of libraries and institutions, all of whom are our partners in disseminating access around the globe.

 More than 1,500 institutions in Africa and other developing nations receive access to JSTOR free of charge or for steeply reduced fees.
 This is made possible through a combination of philanthropic support and the fees paid by libraries in other countries around the world, as well as publishers’ eagerness to support this work.
-More information is available about our African Access Initiative and Developing Nations Access Initiative programs.
-You can also read about the history of our work in this area and discussion of how we moved beyond access to impact.
+You can read about the history of our work in this area and a discussion of how we moved beyond access to impact.